 Mission in practice

 - U.S. Catholic puts great emphasis on entering into conversation with Catholics from around the country and providing an open, independent, and intelligent forum for their views.
 Each issue features the voices of U.S. Catholic readers in surveys and letters, and reporting articles seek out the insights of lay Catholics on a variety of issues.

 - U.S. Catholic helps readers apply their faith to questions of family, work, parish life, social issues, and public life.
 We are committed to helping readers nurture a rich spiritual life.

 - U.S. Catholic shuns jargon and purely intellectual debate and instead seeks to make accessible to lay Catholics the valuable work being done by theologians, scripture scholars, and other experts.
 We press scholars on the way average Catholics can apply academic insights to the challenge of living faith-filled lives.

 Published by the Claretian Missionaries

-U.S. Catholic is published by the Claretian Missionaries, a Roman Catholic religious community of priests and brothers dedicated to the mission of living and spreading the gospel of Jesus.
-Following in the footsteps of St. Anthony Claret—a prolific writer and publisher whom Pope Pius XI called the “Modern Apostle of the Good Press”—the Claretians in the United States began their publishing ministry in 1935 with the first edition of the magazine The Voice of St. Jude.
-In 1963, during the Second Vatican Council, the magazine transformed into U.S. Catholic.
+U.S. Catholic is published by the Claretian Missionaries, a Roman Catholic religious community of priests and brothers dedicated to living and spreading the gospel of Jesus.
+Following in the footsteps of St. Anthony Claret—a prolific writer and publisher whom Pope Pius XI called the “modern apostle of the good press”—the Claretians in the United States began their publishing ministry in 1935 with The Voice of St. Jude.
+In 1963, during the Second Vatican Council, the magazine became U.S. Catholic.